invisiblesushi/CC-CEDICT-Chinese-Dictionary-English-Glossary-Frequency-Sorter/README.md

 # Chinese Dictionary English Glossary Frequency Sorter

-A .NET console tool that builds a SQLite dictionary from [CC-CEDICT](https://www.mdbg.net/chinese/export/cedict/) for use in an Android keyboard app.
+A .NET console tool that builds a SQLite dictionary from [CC-CEDICT](https://www.mdbg.net/chinese/dictionary?page=cedict) for use in an Android app.
 English definitions are merged, sorted (everyday meanings before surname / variant / classifier notes), and written to a single database file.

 ## What this tool does